 Dropping a Course

 The student should discuss the decision to drop a course(s) with his/her advisor.
-Course(s) must be dropped online via the Student Information System (SIS) or Navigate.
+Course(s) may also be dropped online via the Student Information System (SIS), up to the last day to drop with a refund.